44 Positive Environmental Success Stories - April 2024

 AP News reported on a technique being used in South Florida to protect developing coral which were grown in a lab.
 The technique involves biodegradable straws which act as a physical barrier against predatory fish.

-AP News also reported on a California based startup tackling the concrete industry.
-Currently concrete responsible for roughly 8% of global carbon dioxide emissions however the new company (Fortera) intercepts carbon dioxide exhaust from the kilns where cement is made and routes it back in to make additional cement.
+AP News also reported on a California-based startup tackling the concrete industry.
+Currently, concrete responsible for roughly 8% of global carbon dioxide emissions, however the new company (Fortera) intercepts carbon dioxide exhaust from the kilns where cement is made and routes it back in to make additional cement.

-Positive News Roundup - Friday, 12th April
+Positive News Round up — Friday, 12th April

 flag of USA on grass field